 For her Real Redemptions contribution, Carly is sharing her most memorable points trip: an adventure to Zakynthos, Greece, via a long layover in London!

 To start earning points for this redemption, Carly opened a Chase Sapphire Preferred® Card just before planning a previous trip to Iceland.
-She put all her trip spending on the card, easily earning the 50,000-point sign-up bonus.
+She put all her trip spending on the card, easily earning the then offered 50,000-point sign-up bonus.
 Between the bonus and points earned through everyday spending, she was able to rack up enough for a flight to Greece!

 Carly tells us booking the trip was actually pretty simple.
 She used Chase’s portal, which provided a ton of options for flights.
 Her favorite part?
 You don’t need to have the full amount of points at the time of booking — you can use as many as you would like.
 Additionally, if you don’t like Chase’s flight options, you can transfer your points to one of their many airline partners at a 1:1 transfer ratio.

 The itinerary from Los Angeles to Zakynthos via London (economy on Virgin Atlantic) cost her 60,500 points total.